Capstone-Projecto/main-growthy/README.md

 **Description :**

-> Endpoint called after successful Google authentication.
+> Handles the callback after successful Google authentication.

 **Response :**

- - User data is stored in the database.
+ - Creates or finds a user in the database based on the Google account information.
+ - Generates a JWT token for the user.
- - Redirect to ‘/auth/google/success/:token’, passing the generated JWT token as a parameter.
+ - Redirects the user to /auth/google/success/:token with the generated token as a parameter.

 <br>

+#### Google Authentication Success Message

+**Method :**

+> GET

+**Base URL :**

+> /google/success/:token

+**Description :**

+> Displays a success message after Google authentication is completed successfully.

+**URL Parameters :**

+- token : The JWT token generated for the authenticated user.

+**Response :**

+- Status Code : 200 (OK)
+- Body        : Object containing a success message and the generated token.

+#### Google Authentication Failure

 #### Google Authentication Succes Redirect